-^{}May only be taken for one semester
+$^{^{\,}}$ May only be taken for one semester

-Accelerated Access
+Accelerated Access - VCE or VETiS

-Students transitioning into Year 10 can consider Accelerated Access.
+Students entering Year 10 have the opportunity to apply for Accelerated Access, which means beginning a VCE subject or a Vocational Education and Training in Schools (VET) course a year earlier than usual.

-This means that you would begin either a Victorian Certificate of Education (VCE) subject or a Vocational Education and Training in Schools (VETis) course in Year 10, rather than in Year 11.
-For VCE you will need to complete the VCE Accelerated Access Application Form and submit it to the VCE Coordinator prior to selecting your preferences online in Term 3.
-For VET you will need to complete the VET Accelerated Access Application Form and submit it to the VCE-VM Coordinator who will arrange an interview with you.
+If you are interested in taking a VCE subject as part of an accelerated pathway, you must complete the VCE Accelerated Access Application Form and submit it to the VCE Coordinator at the same time you enter your subject preferences online in Term 3.
+For students interested in a VET course, the VET Accelerated Access Application Form must be submitted to the VCE-VM Coordinator, who will then arrange an interview with you.